-Renee Gillespie (Adult Art Classes) holds a BA in Studio Art from Washington College in Chestertown, MD.
+Renee Gillespie (Art Classes) holds a BA in Studio Art from Washington College in Chestertown, MD.
 Renee has been teaching students how to achieve their goals for 20 years, and has experience starting art programs in schools and museums.
 Renee and her husband, David are frequent Historic Art Interpreters at historic sites such as Mount Vernon, Charles Town Landing and Middleton Place Plantation.

 Kelly Ward (piano) graduated Magna Cum Laude with a Bachelor of Arts degree in Piano Performance from Azusa Pacific University in California.
 Kelly has had a diverse experience in the Arts with over 15 years experience as a musician, composer and teacher.
 Kelly has composed music for a variety of productions at local theatres and has 2 full-length CDs available on iTunes and Amazon.
 She has also performed her original compositions in the Greenville and Asheville areas.